R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 differences to be aware of.

 Firstly, you need a [Linux](system-requirements.md#linux-distros-and-versions) environment to build and execute enclaves, including for native testing.
 This is because enclaves are Linux shared libraries with special extensions.
-If you are not using Linux you will need to install Docker.
+Unless you are using Linux, you will need to install Docker.
 On Windows and macOS, Conclave uses Docker to build the enclave in a Linux environment.
+Ensure Docker is allocated **at least 6GB of memory** as the build and deployment tasks are memory intensive.
 [Instructions are provided below](#running-the-host) to show you how to use Docker on Windows and macOS to run your entire application in "simulation mode".
 Alternatively, for day to day development building an enclave in [mock mode](mockmode.md) is plenty sufficient and allows you to debug into enclave calls as well.
 Compiling a real enclave